 - Given Pathfinder's dabbling with Science Fantasy elements, nanotechnology pops up in many forms.
 Perhaps the most peculiar is the nanite bloodline — sorcerers who developed their inherent magic as a result of nanotech influencing their conception and inhabiting their bodies (culminating in you becoming a nanite swarm while retaining your personality and, most of the time, appearance).

 - BIONICLE: very small subversion, the inhabitants of Mata Nui can be considered this.
-Given that Mata Nui is a 40,000 foot tall Humongous Mecha, the inhabitants would be like nanobots to him.
+Given that Mata Nui is a 40,000 foot tall Humongous Mecha, the human-sized inhabitants who were built to maintain his systems are like nanobots to him.
 Also, in a more literal sense, the microscopic Rahi, Protodites, could be seen as nanobots.
 Zaktan's body is entirely composed of them after a unfortunate encounter with the Shadowed One.

 Dr. Bunnigus: The military research agency in control of the project did the only logical thing.